-Trade war explodes as Trump clashes with US firms over ‘order’ to abandon China, block Fentanyl shipments
+Trade war explodes as Trump clashes with US firms over ‘order’ to abandon China, block fentanyl shipments

 "I am ordering all carriers, including Fed Ex, Amazon, UPS and the Post Office, to SEARCH FOR & REFUSE all deliveries of Fentanyl from China (or anywhere else!)," Trump tweeted Friday.

-But the shipping companies – and the American business community – pushed back.

-FedEx and UPS both said in a statement they already work to identify and remove illegal shipments.
+FedEx and UPS both said in statements they already work to identify and remove illegal shipments.

 DOW PLUNGES 500 POINTS AS US-CHINA BRAWL ON TRADE